-While Asunción is a city, open-air recreation opportunities exist within its green spaces and nearby areas.
+While Asunción is a city, outdoor activity opportunities exist within the boundaries of green spaces and nearby areas.

 Opportunities for serious hiking are limited.
 Parque Ñu Guasu has paved walking and running trails that are easy for all fitness levels.
-The Jardín Botánico also has pleasant walking paths.
+The Jardín Botánico also has nice for walking paths.

 For more challenging hikes, venture slightly outside the city.
 Cerro Koi (Luque) is known for its unique geological formations and has short, easy to medium difficulty hikes with rewarding panoramic views.